Earnings report

-Potential Changes to Earnings Reports in the US
+Potential changes to earnings reports in the US

 In September 2025, US President Donald Trump posted on Truth Social that he believed the US should change quarterly reporting requirements to semi-annually.
 Around the same time, The Long-Term Stock Exchange said it planned to petition the SEC adopt the change.
 President Trump argued the move would "save money and allow managers to focus on properly running their companies".
 However, critics argue the move could reduce transparency among investors.

-The proposal echoes a 2018 op-ed by JPMorgan CEO Jamie Dimon and chair of Berkshire Hathaway, Warren Buffet, which argues against a short-term mindset for businesses and investors.
+The proposal echoes a 2018 op-ed by JPMorgan Chase CEO Jamie Dimon and chair of Berkshire Hathaway, Warren Buffett, which argues against a short-term mindset for businesses and investors.
 Dimon and Buffett argued the "pressure to meet short-term earnings estimates has contributed to the decline in the number of public companies in America over the [prior two] decades".
 However, while they advocated for reducing or eliminating quarterly earnings guidance, they were not inherently opposed to quarterly reporting and the transparency it provides.

 Public companies listed in Europe and the U.K are no longer required to report quarterly earnings following rule changes in 2013 and 2014, respectively.